EBISPOT/GWAS_Catalog-workshop/README.md

 After the first build a direct link can also be used to access the virtual environment:
 `https://mybinder.org/v2/gh/DSuveges/workshopDemo/master?filepath=demo_1.ipynb`

-No modification will be saved in the repository, so ther's no need to be careful! :D
+No modification will be saved in the repository, so there is no need to be careful!
+Have fun!

+We would love to hear feedback from you!
+Please send your comments to [gwas-info@ebi.ac.uk](gwas-info@ebi.ac.uk)